RyanJKS/multinational-retail-data-centralisation/README.md

 - **Database Interaction:** Using the `DatabaseConnector` class to interact with the PostgreSQL database, facilitating data uploads once it has been extracted and cleaned.
   - **Secure Credential Handling:** Utilizes a `db_creds.yaml` (ignored by git for security) to securely handle database credentials.
   - **Table Interaction:** Capable of listing, reading, and writing to the database tables.

+#### Database Schema Adjustments
+- **Updating Table Schemas:** Functions are used to execute sql queries to modify data types, lengths, and structures in various tables to ensure data consistency and to optimise storage.
+- **Primary and Foreign Key Management:** Ensuring coherent relation among various data tables by adding PRIMARY KEYS to dim tables and establishing FOREIGN KEYS in the orders_table, creating a comprehensive star schema, and thereby maintaining referential integrity.
+- **Data Cleaning at Database Level:** Executes cleaning operations such as removing symbols from price data, converting data types, and adding new calculated columns (like weight_class in dim_products) which enhance the richness and usability of the data.

 ## Installation
 ### Prerequisites